ohathaway/ohlaw-www-nuxt/content/about/index.md

 ### Building Businesses

 Shortly after passing the bar, one of Owen's clients asked him to join their small, family-owned private equity firm.
 They bought and operated technology-forward healthcare service companies, and it was a natural fit.
 Together, they bought and built companies until Owen realized that the private equity game wasn't in his blood the way building around passion is.
 It was also time to stop driving 90 miles to work every day.
 Meanwhile, Michelle had started a part-time job mostly as something to do, and it wasn't working out very well.
-So we decided to start our own business.
+So we decided to start a business where the two of us could build something together.

 ### Putting it All Together

 It turns out that when it comes to family-owned businesses, it's super important not to forget the "family" part.
 That means our business needed to be able to serve the family as well as the business.
 And families come in all sorts of configurations, colors, and economic conditions.
 As people who value serving others, we wanted to be able to work with any family, not just upper-middle class or wealthy families.
 We aim to be able to meaningfully serve any family.
 We call it "from the outhouse to the penthouse."

 So that's why we chose to build the array of services we offer.
+Heart-centered Bankruptcy, plus a special flavor of Estate Planning, and a similarly unique Small Business program.

-We can help folks in a debt crisis by helping them through a bankruptcy.
-We call it "Clean Slate."
-Once the debt is cleared out, we can work with folks who want it to build businesses on a solid foundation.
-We call it "Suit & Shield."
-Even if our folks don't want to run a business, we work with them to build the same type of foundation for their lives, we call it "Life & Legacy."
+We can help folks in a debt crisis by helping them through a bankruptcy (and that's often, but not always, the right solution).
+That's a Clean Slate.

+Once the debt is cleared out, we can work with folks who want to build businesses on a solid foundation.

+Even if our folks don't want to run a business, we work with them to build the same type of foundation for their lives.